devops-works/binenv/README.md

 See a walkthough on Asciicasts:
 [![asciicast](https://asciinema.org/a/1frwZkFMeo6usYQyDXtbrnQ2d.svg)](https://asciinema.org/a/1frwZkFMeo6usYQyDXtbrnQ2d)

+## Updating binenv

+Just run `binenv install binenv`

+This is the whole point.

 ## Supported "distributions"

 Distributions are installable binaries.
 We just had to find a name ¯\\_(ツ)_/¯.